plackyhacker/plackyhacker.github.io/webtesting/javulna-sqli.md

 <img width="1251" alt="Screenshot 2022-08-10 at 08 41 23" src="https://user-images.githubusercontent.com/42491100/183843626-8b757577-db07-4e18-896f-d790d85d3c03.png">

-We now have a reverse shell to the target:
+We now have a reverse shell on the target:

 ```
 nc -nvlp 4444